rav-pradhan/dnd-helper-bot/README.md

 - `!play {themeName}` - the bot will play a track at random into the voice channel you are currently in.
 This is parsed from a playlist JSON file.
 - `!spell {spellSlug}` - a spell summary message posted into the channel you are in, provided by the [Open5e](https://open5e.com/) API.

 The intention is to add more feature sets and improve user experience over time.
-If you find any issues
+This is very much early days so bugs may be present.
+Please create an issue if you find one.

 ## Set up